 Eritrea’s Membership in International Organizations

 Eritrea is a member of the African Union, the Common Market for Eastern and Southern Africa (COMESA), and has observer status in the Arab League.
 Eritrea was a founding member of the Intergovernmental Authority on Development (IGAD), but suspended its membership in 2007.
 As of June 2020, Eritrea and IGAD member states were discussing Eritrea’s return to the body.

 Eritrea and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and the International Organization for Migration (IOM).

-There currently is no U.S. Ambassador to Eritrea; the U.S. Chargé d’Affaires is Natalie E. Brown.
+There currently is no U.S. Ambassador to Eritrea; the U.S. Chargé d’Affaires is Steven C. Walker.
 Other principal embassy officials are listed in the Department’s Key Officers List.